 When I think back to the scared dog he was when he came to live with me, he was terrified of the big world outside the front door.
 Now he has a lot more confidence and he adores our care visits.
-He recognizes the residents and wags his tail so much when he sees each of them.
-On Saturday a residents’ family thanked me for my visit to their father, they said to see him interact with Charlie will always be a special memory for them.
+He recognises the residents and wags his tail so much when he sees each of them.
+On Saturday a resident’s family thanked me for my visit to their father, they said to see him interact with Charlie will always be a special memory for them.
 After the visit, I left there and had a few tears in my car and an extra BIG cuddle with Charlie!

 Elsie’s visit to Heathfield Ward brightens up the patients’ mood each time she visits.
-Patients who are too unwell to interact spontaneously with others will immediately reach out to stroke and cuddle Elsie and speak to her and she brings a smile to the patients’ faces every time they see her”.
+Patients who are too unwell to interact spontaneously with others will immediately reach out to stroke and cuddle Elsie and speak to her and she brings a smile to the patients’ faces every time they see her.

-Sussex Partnership Trust
+Rosalind Sussex Partnership Trust

 Opening hours: 09.00 to 17.30 Monday to Friday

 Office address: 21 Dallaway Drive, Stone Cross, East Sussex BN24 5FB